 Placement agencies like College Council (see below) can usually help you apply for the visa for particular countries (for a fee).
 This is especially helpful if there is not much time until the planned start date (from four to eight weeks).

+It is only possible to apply for a visa for an internship in the framework of an exchange program (full list, e.g. Erasmus+).
 Interns will need to apply for the Temporary Worker-Government Authorised Exchange visa (T5).
-We suggest that you start the process very early (though no more than 3 months before the start of the internship).
+We suggest that you start the process very early.

-In order to apply for the visa you will need a Certificate of sponsorship (CoS), which is issued by the British Council for Erasmus participants.
-The Certificate of sponsorship includes a reference number, which coincides with information about the internship and the participant's personal information, and is valid for three months from issuance.
-The International Office applies for the reference number on behalf of the participant.
-This process can take up to four weeks.
+In order to apply for the T5 visa you will need a Certificate of Sponsorship (CoS).
+The Certificate of Sponsorship includes a reference number, which coincides with information about the internship and the participant's personal information, and is valid for three months from issuance.

-The visa application can be filled out online after you receive the reference number from the Certificate of sponsorship and costs 244 British Pounds (citizens of some countries will receive a discount of 55 Pounds).
-The application process can take a further three weeks.
+The visa application can be filled out online after you receive the reference number from the Certificate of Sponsorship and costs 244 British Pounds (citizens of some countries will receive a discount of 55 Pounds).
+The application process can take a further five weeks.

-Anyone with a visa must pay the Immigration Health Surcharge to gain access to NHS, the public health services.
+Anyone with a visa need to pay the Immigration Health Surcharge and will gain access to NHS, the public health services (possibly not relevant for internships under six months).
 The fee for students is 470 British Pounds per year.

 In order to apply for an "Academic Training J1" (internship) visa in the USA, you need a visa sponsor.
 Be prepared for the application process through the sponsor to take at least six to eight weeks.
 The following organizations are able to be visa sponsors: